This page is under construction as time permits

 The black spot in the photo below is where I took a cover plate off, it was painted white also.

-8. Seagull can-lights: hard to change, no flexibility, no whiter colors, do not support illuminated (locater) light switches.
+8. Seagull disk-lights: hard to change, no flexibility, dim 2700K, no whiter colors available, do not support illuminated (locater) light switches.

 9. Black Shingles: absorb too much heat, white or light colored shingles are preferred in the South.